jenniferlynparsons/jenniferlynparsons/work with me.md

 _What about when you're just not having an "on" or "good" day?_

 I can get distracted, fidgeting will be worse, and my work may be sloppy with silly mistakes.
+Please don't be afraid to correct me, I'd be grateful to know so I can fix it.

 ### How to help
 Ask me if I'm having an off day and if I'd like to pair to resolve whatever it is I'm working on.